Find the right paint for your project

 Wall or ceiling paint, also known as emulsion, is a water-based paint that is designed to give great coverage on plaster and artex.
 Water-based paint carries colour pigment well which is why it is available in so many different shades and tones.
 It also dries faster than oil based paints and enamels and has a lower VOC (volatile organic compounds) content than other types of paint.
 VOCs are chemicals found in paints and other household products which evaporate into the air at room temperature.
 They are thought to harm our health and the environment.
 The lower the VOC, the safer the paint is to use.

-We have a massive range of colours and finishes to choose from so whether you want to create a neutral space with the odd pop of colour, or have a bold, contrasting palette, we’ll have a wall paint to suit whatever look you’re going for.
+We have a massive range of colours and finishes to choose from.
+Whether you want to create a neutral space with the odd pop of colour, or have a bold, contrasting palette, we’ll have a wall paint to suit your style.

 Ceilings can become discoloured over time - especially if there is an open fire in the room, you burn candles, or smoke.
 White is the most popular colour choice for ceilings, and helps to make a room feel taller and more airy.
 Painting over an already white ceiling can be tricky as it's hard to see when you’ve missed patches.